 - Form is the three-dimensional shape and modelling of buildings and the spaces they define.
 Buildings and spaces can take many forms, depending upon their:

 - size and shape in plan;

 - height;

-- bulk their volume; and
+- bulk their volume;

-- massing how the bulk is shaped into a form.
+- massing how bulk is shaped into a form;

+- building lines the alignment of building frontages along a street; and

+- relationship to the plot boundary and whether they share party walls or not.